Is Google biased against conservatives? The short answer is not likely.

 3. We scraped Google’s SERPs (Search Engine Results Pages) for each topic using the Data Miner plugin for Chrome

-4. We then built a list of websites that were frequently showing up for these key political topics.
+4. We then built a list of websites that frequently showed up for these key political topics.